zmalone/chef-web-docs/source/starter-use-cases/multi-node-ec2.md

 ---

 ##### Redis
 Using a very similar pattern as before, let's create a new `redis` role.
-Just to spice things up a bit, I'm going to configure to redis instances on the same node, one master and one slave.
+Just to spice things up a bit, I'm going to configure two redis instances on the same node, one master and one slave.

 ```ruby
 name 'redis'